-Specifically, the fund invests in government debt and debt-related securities, including money market instruments, that are from issuers rated at least BBB-/Baa3 (or judged equivalent by the investment manager) and are denominated in USD.
-The fund may also invest in other securities such as inflation-indexed bonds and corporate bonds from issuers of similar credit quality.
+Specifically, the fund invests in government debt and debtrelated securities, including money market instruments, that are from issuers rated at least BBB-/Baa3 (or judged equivalent by the investment manager) and are denominated in USD.
+The fund may also invest in other securities such as inflationindexed bonds and corporate bonds from issuers of similar credit quality.

-The fund may also invest up to 100% of total net assets in UCITS. including ETFs, and other UCIs.
+The fund may also invest in, or be exposed to, the following, up to the percentage of total net assets indicated:

+- UCITS, including ETFs, and other UCIs: 100% - deposits with credit institutions: 20%